whittlec/river/README.md

 ## Disclaimer

-This is a work in progress and cannot be used to provide definitively reliable information!
+This app cannot safely be used to accurately decide whether or not it is truly safe to row on the river.
+Users should exercise caution and always adhere to the rules of their rowing club.

 ## TODO